BetterAngelsLA/monorepo/docs/backend_readme.md

 Generally it's best to do this when an error occurs where the local database doesn't accurately reflect the new migration(s).

-WARNING: This is a destructive action.
-Local database will be dropped and the database will reset with the default seed data.
+WARNING: This is a destructive action and the local database will be dropped.
+As a result, the database will reset with the default seed data.

 ##### Step 1.